spercle/brinkley-docs/docs/model_g/manual/index.md

-# THe Unofficial Model G Owner's Manual
+# The Unofficial Model G Owner's Manual

 This section is a more searchable approach to the Model G Owner's Manual.